 When the queue manager receives the request from Appl1 to put a message to the remote queue, it looks at the queue definition and sees that the destination is remote.
-It therefore puts the message straight onto the transmission queue specified in the definition.
+It therefore puts the message, along with a transmission header, straight onto the transmission queue specified in the definition.
 The message remains on the transmission queue until the channel becomes available, which may happen immediately.